-Pension Fund or Fund.
-The Metal Trades Branch Local 638 Pension Fund established under the Trust Agreement.
+Pension Fund or Fund: The Metal Trades Branch Local 638 Pension Fund established under the Trust Agreement.

-Pension Plan or Plan.
-The Plan Document as adopted by the Trustees and as thereafter amended by the Trustees.
+Pension Plan or Plan: The Plan Document as adopted by the Trustees and as thereafter amended by the Trustees.

-Pensioner.
-A person to whom a pension under this Plan is being paid.
+Pensioner: A person to whom a pension under this Plan is currently being paid, was previously paid or is currently payable beginning on his Annuity Starting Date.

-Plan Year.
-The 12-month period from July 1 to the next June 30.
+Plan Year: The 12-month period from July 1 to the next June 30.
 For purposes of ERISA regulations, the Plan Year shall serve as the vesting computation period, the benefit accrual computation period, and, after the initial period of employment, the computation period for eligibility to participate in the Plan.

-Qualified Domestic Relations Order (QDRO).
-A court order or judgment that directs a plan to pay benefits to your Spouse, former spouse, child or other dependent in connection with child support, alimony or marital property rights.
+Qualified Domestic Relations Order (QDRO): A court order or judgment that directs a plan to pay benefits to your Spouse, former spouse, child or other dependent in connection with child support, alimony or marital property rights.
 (Until the Plan has complied with terms of the QDRO, the Plan may restrict the benefits that are payable to you.)

-Qualified Spouse.
-The Spouse of the Participant throughout the one-year period ending on the date of the Participant's death.
+Qualified Spouse: The Spouse of the Participant throughout the one-year period ending on the date of the Participant's death.